The Louisville Institute is a Lilly Endowment-funded

 The Collaborative Inquiry program supports teams of four to six pastors and professors who propose projects to strengthen the life of North American Christian congregations.
 Each team will spend three years exploring together a question of vital importance to the church.
 For this round of funding, we are particularly interested in projects that investigate some aspect of the economy, health care, or peacemaking.
 All funded projects should involve substantial opportunity for learning that will benefit the church by addressing a living question the church faces in each of these areas.

-New Lilly Endowment Grant Supports Louisville Institute
+Nearly $8 Million Lilly Endowment Grant Renews Work of Louisville Institute

 Louisville Institute Supports Pastoral Study and Collaborative Inquiry